syntevo/docs/src/SmartGit/Manual/Integrations/AI.md

 > - Version 25.1.013: Revised Git configuration, additional interaction modes and options.
 > - Version 25.1.012: GitHub LLM support, Root URLs changed(!), improved error processing, improved default prompt (mainly for `gpt-4o-mini`).
 > - Version 25.1.010: Initial versions
+>

 SmartGit offers optional integration with AI services to enhance its functionality.
 All AI-based features are disabled by default, ensuring no data is shared without user consent.
 Users must **opt-in** and configure these services explicitly.

+> A key objective of this initiative is to empower users with full control over how large language
+> models (LLMs) interact with their code versioning.
+You have the freedom to make informed
+> decisions about which parts of your codebase can be used alongside specific LLM or AI services
+> that you trust and have access to.

 The AI features in SmartGit do not operate through an AI Assistant like ChatGPT.
 Instead, SmartGit directly interacts with AI models using their APIs.